 note: adopted 1982; as prime minister, Sir Thomas DAVIS composed the anthem; his wife, a tribal chief, wrote the lyrics

-Costa Rica name: "Himno Nacional de Costa Rica" (National Anthem of Costa Rica)
+name: "Himno Nacional de Costa Rica" (National Anthem of Costa Rica)

 lyrics/music: Jose Maria ZELEDON Brenes/Manuel Maria GUTIERREZ